nathanpc/groundlift/docs/protocol.md

 ## Transport Layer

 All of the messages exchanged between the client and the server will obligatory use **UDP**.
-Since almost everything that the two devices must negociate is very simple information (type of transfer, discovery, size, name, etc.) we don't need the overhead of a full TCP connection and the information sent will always fit in a single UDP packet.
+Since almost everything that the two devices must negotiate is very simple information (type of transfer, discovery, size, name, etc.) we don't need the overhead of a full TCP connection and the information sent will always fit in a single UDP packet.

 The only time when **TCP** will be used is during file transfers.
 More details about this can be found in the [Sending Files](#sending-files) section.

+The default network port used for general communication **MUST BE** port `1650`.
+Only TCP file transfers **MAY** use other ports in order to handle multiple transfers.

 ## Messages